Generative engine optimisation

 What is the hold endpoint?

-POST /api/v1/sessions with a reservation_window object.
-Park Graph holds the spot for the window; the operator's card is only charged when the driver activates the session by scanning the QR code on arrival.
-Unredeemed holds release after 30 minutes.
+POST /api/v1/reserve with an Idempotency-Key header.
+Park Graph holds the spot until the hold's TTL expires (ttl_seconds, 30–900s, default 180); the operator's card is only charged when the driver activates the session on arrival.
+Unredeemed holds expire automatically at the end of their TTL.

 How is availability presented to the AI search product?

-As an integer count of available spaces and a percentage occupancy.
-The endpoint also returns is_full (boolean) and a confidence band so AI products can phrase 'about 30 spaces left' instead of an over-precise number when occupancy is changing rapidly.
+As an integer count of available spaces (available_spaces) and a percentage occupancy (occupancy_pct).
+The endpoint also returns is_full (boolean), so AI products can phrase 'about 30 spaces left' instead of an over-precise number when few spaces remain.

 Can AI search products filter by lot type?